 ISLA will monitor participation and engagement of homeless students in distance learning (e.g., including both attendance and performance.), and will satisfy the Federal requirements of the McKinney-Vento Homeless Education Assistance Improvements Act of 2001, as amended by the Every Student Succeeds Act of 2015, to support homeless students throughout this crisis and promote their full participation in their education throughout the duration of the distance learning period.

 ISLA will monitor the efficacy of distance learning plans and approaches for all students, including homeless students, and be prepared to consider alternatives or additional support needs as part of that review.
 ISLA will maintain regular contact with local public health departments, county or Tribal human services departments, and Continuum of Care planning bodies on ongoing or emerging needs and to connect to resources that can assist students and families experiencing homelessness.

-ISLA will continue to provide childcare for the ISLA students who are the children of Tier 1 emergency and healthcare workers.
+ISLA will continue to provide childcare for the ISLA students who are the children of Tier 1 Critical Care workers.
 These students will follow the distance learning plan from their grade level while here at ISLA.
 All care will follow the guidance of the CDC and the Minnesota Department of Health guidelines.

 ISLA is committed to helping all staff and families maintain optimal wellness during this time, and will be implementing a comprehensive support plan to provide mental and physical health resources for the community.

 As families prepare for the transition to distance learning, we would like to provide some insight on what families can do to set students up for success.
 We ask that you:

 We recognize that the idea of facilitating learning from home can be challenging for many families for many reasons.
 With patience and compassion, we will continue to support each other in doing what we feel is best for students and we remain dedicated to ISLA’s mission to empower the whole child by nurturing the development of personal growth, strong character, academic excellence, and global vision.